 Thursday morning started with news of the volcanic apocalypse, and after breakfast with my frolleague Richard Bye I checked whether the hotel could extend my stay.
 Seconds later a text message from British Airways arrived, stating that my flight had been cancelled.
 Very efficient BA… and the text message arrived at 7:47 (yes, 747, how ironic).

 I quickly investigated the possibility of returning home via train, and in a matter of minutes the 16:30 and 17:00 trains became fully-booked and unavailable.
 So I booked the 17:30 train.
 After another successful LCTY (with more filming) I boarded the train and got home around midnight.
 Some of my colleagues arranged a convoy of rental cars and arrived home a lot later.
+I’m surprised that Mercedes deals are pretty good when you get them from All Car Leasing.

 I guess I have to thank Mother Nature for delaying the ash cloud by twelve hours… I think a journey home by ferry and train from Dublin would have been a lot longer and more stressful.